SGATE-IT/docs/docs/src/en/payoutApi/custom/customUpdate.md

 - **Request Body**

 ::: tip
-1. If one of the merchant customer ID and system customer ID is not transmitted, the interface will respond to parameter missing errors.
+1. Pass either the merchant customer ID or the system customer ID.
+If neither is passed, the interface will respond with a missing parameter error.
+2. In the sandbox environment, you can use the [test account](/en/payoutApi/appendix/testAccount) to simulate the customer's review status.
+3. You can contact the system administrator to add the product name for sending OTP verification.
+Multiple product names are supported, and the default name is the background company name.
-2. In the sandbox environment, if the account information in the updated customer information is a [test account](/en/payoutApi/appendix/testAccount), the customer will be automatically approved and a [callback notification](/en/payoutApi/notification/notification) will be triggered.
+4. When the automatic approval function is turned on, if the customer adds or updates `stcaccount`, the `stcaccount` set by the customer will be automatically [created OTP sending task](/en/payoutApi/otp/sendOtp)
+5. The modification of `otpappname` needs to match the background configuration, **and the modification will not affect the customer status**.
 :::

 | **Parameter** | **Required** | **Type** | **Default Value** | **Description**                                                                                                                                                                                                            |